osgeo-oceania/foss4g-2025/src/documents/attend/adventures.md

 spot for hiking, swimming, fishing, and kayaking.
 Stay in one of the beachside campgrounds or eco-lodges to fully immerse yourself in the coastal beauty.
 On the way there from Hobart, you can stop at Bicheno for a lobster roll.

-### Tasman Peninsula

-The Tasman Peninsula, southeast of Hobart, is known for its dramatic sea cliffs, historic Port Arthur, and the Three Capes Track.
-Cruise along the coast to spot wildlife like seals and whales, explore the ruins of the former convict settlement, and hike a section of the Three Capes Track for stunning views of the peninsula's rugged beauty.

 ### Maria Island